 With the increased focus on regulatory enforcement in today’s environment, companies are under constant pressure to stay informed of new and changing regulations, while at the same time facing staffing cutbacks and budgetary restrictions.
 The stress of impending fines for non-compliance looms large over the heads of small, medium and large businesses alike.

 Outsourcing reporting tasks is a natural alternative for many regulatory reporting requirements.
-ChemTel’s regulatory specialists will assist our clients evaluate hazardous materials inventories and facility diagrams to determine reporting requirements.
+VelocityEHS ChemTel regulatory specialists will assist our clients evaluate hazardous materials inventories and facility diagrams to determine reporting requirements.

 Tier II Reporting

-ChemTel is adept at filing Tier II reports in all 50 states.
-ChemTel reporting services streamline and simplify the Tier II reporting process and provides a valuable solution for clients with multiple facilities and limited EH&S staff.
+VelocityEHS ChemTel is adept at filing Tier II reports in all 50 states.
+Our reporting services streamline and simplify the Tier II reporting process and provides a valuable solution for clients with multiple facilities and limited EH&S staff.
 An added benefit is the centralization of client’s regulatory reporting.
-The ChemTel technical department will assist in the compilation of your data in order to ensure accuracy and integrity in the reporting process.
+Our technical department will assist in the compilation of your data in order to ensure accuracy and integrity in the reporting process.